2023 Most Popular Construction Management Bachelor's Degree Schools in the Southeast Region

 Of the 39 students majoring in construction management at Mississippi State, 95% are male and 5% are female.

 University of Louisiana at Monroe landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree construction management programs.
-Located in the small city of Monroe, ULM is a public school with a medium-sized student population.
+Located in the small city of Monroe, ULM is a public college with a medium-sized student population.

 Women make up 6% of the construction management majors at the school.